 Take breaks from work to stretch, exercise or check-in with supportive co-workers, family or friends.

 Stay informed.
 Know the facts, understand the risks, and share accurate information, but avoid over-exposure to news.
 Take breaks from watching, reading, or listening to news stories, including social media.
-Hearing about any crisis repeatedly, like the pandemic, can be upsetting and mentally exhausting.

 Seek help when needed.
 If you feel you may be misusing alcohol, illicit or prescription drugs as a means of coping with workplace fatigue, reach out for help.